SeekND/Ground-Branch-Hunteering/README.md

 # HOW TO PLAY

 - Start game as normal.
 You can select Lone Wolf or create a server.
-- Adjust options as you wish, select map and click play.
+- Select Hunteering Deathmatch, adjust options as you wish, select map and click play.
 - Once you enter the ready room your loadout will be automatically selected.
 - At the moment no loadout is restricted but for the best gameplay stick to the automatically selected loadout (eg: no vests, no belts)